-

 Chakras are your body’s spiritual energy centers.
 When our chakras are unblocked, energy flows freely within our body, mind, and spirit, and we feel a sense of alignment and peacefulness.
 When a chakra is blocked, we feel imbalanced, and this often manifests in negative physical, emotional, and spiritual symptoms (anxiety, creativity blocks, and digestive issues, for instance).

-Chakra meditation usually focuses on unblocking any blocked chakras so energy can flow freely.
+Chakra meditations usually focus on unblocking any blocked chakras so energy can flow freely.
 Some meditations will focus on increasing awareness and unblocking one specific chakra, while others do an overview of all the chakras.
-Below is a list of the chakras, their associated colors, and their locations within your body:
+Below is a list of the chakras, their associated colors, and their locations within your body.

-If this is your first introduction to chakras, I’d recommend starting with a meditation that guides you through all of the chakras and their different colors.
+If this is your first introduction to chakras, I’d recommend starting with a meditation that guides you through all of the main chakras.
 Once you feel like you have a good foundational understanding of chakras, you can search for guided meditations that focus on unblocking a specific chakra.

 Insight Timer Guided Meditation Practices for Beginners